saulpw/visidata/README.md

    - add computed columns
 - all edits and transforms added to a changelog

+- loads 100k row slices of larger datasets
+    - slices are loaded on demand, so 100GB .csv files can be browsed instantly
+    - same for remote datasets like bigquery/redshift or via sqlalchemy to RDBMS
+    - background task has progress bar, can be interrupted

 ## Requirements
 - Python 3.x
 - h5py (if reading/writing HDF5 files)